jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/06-Sprites.md

 num_frames =      17
 ```

 Then let's load it!
-Adafruit's library does a great job of smiplifying this process.
+Adafruit's library does a great job of simplifying this process.
 First we load the file:

 ```python
 sprite_file, palette = adafruit_imageload.load(